 With a curiosity for repertoire and setting, the Quartet was delighted to take on John Adams’ “Absolute Jest” for String Quartet and Orchestra.
-The Quartet was invited to give the Austrian premiere at the Vienna Konzerthaus with John Adams conducting, with the Netherlands Radio Philharmonic at the Concertgebouw under Markus Stenz and performed the piece in Glasgow with the BBC Scottish Symphony Orchestra.
+The Quartet was invited to give the Austrian premiere at the Vienna Konzerthaus with John Adams conducting, the Dutch premiere with the Netherlands Radio Philharmonic at the Concertgebouw under Markus Stenz and performed the piece in Glasgow with the BBC Scottish Symphony Orchestra.
 Their recording of the piece with the Royal Scottish National Orchestra and Peter Oundjian, released on Chandos in 2018, was named Recording of the Month in BBC Music Magazine and praised for the “sumptuous sweetness and laser-like clarity” of its performance.
 In 19/20 they perform “Absolute Jest” with the BBC Symphony Orchestra conducted by Joana Carneiro.